Chart Color Schemes

 Mitchell Centre Redevelopment (Stage 1)

-Multi-stage revitalisation of the Mitchell Centre triggered by the relocation of the major tenant, Power and Water Corporation, to the Ben Hammond Complex.
-The project involves the refurbishment of the 14-storey tower, offering potential for adaptive reuse into residential or hotel accommodation, alongside upgrades to the retail and food precinct anchored by Coles.
-Early works have included kitchen refurbishments on levels 10-14.
+The Mitchell Centre is undergoing a multi-stage revitalisation following the departure of major tenant Power and Water Corporation.
+Stage 1 focuses on the refurbishment of the 14-storey tower, offering potential for adaptive reuse into residential or hotel accommodation.
+The project also includes significant upgrades to the ground-floor retail and food precinct anchored by Coles, and early works featuring kitchen refurbishments on levels 10-14.
+It is part of the broader Darwin CBD revitalisation strategy.

 Darwin Waterfront Central Precinct Redevelopment